ammarwaddah/credit-card-clustering-customer-segmentation/README.md

 **Briefly about the process of the project work, here are (some) insights that I took care of it:**

 * Explore the dataset

 * EDA step

-* Preprocess step:
+* preprocess step:

-Dealing with missing and duplicated values after some check the effect of each value on the other feature, Check the correlation with other columns, and the distribution of each feature that has missing values.
+Dealing with missing and duplicated values after some checking on the effect of each value on the other feature, Checking the correlation with other columns, and the distribution of each feature that has missing values.

-* Check outliers:
+* Checking outliers:
-Dealing with outliers thow Convert to z-score after process some of high probability outlier values by moving it to the nearest point in the curve (threshold values)
+Dealing with outliers by Converting to z-score after processing some of high probability outlier values by moving it to the nearest point in the curve (threshold values).

-**Modeling:**
+Modeling:

 * I used several clustering algorithm like:
 KMeans, Mini-Batch K-Means, DBSCAN, Agglomerative, Birch, Mean Shift, Affinity Propagation, Spectral, Gaussian mixture, and PCA using cosine similarity of data points.

 * I measure the accuracy of each algorithm using:
-Inertia, Silhouette, Silhouette score diagram (Silhouette Visualizer), also (Bayesian information criterion, Distance between Gaussian mixtures) for Gaussian mixture model.
+Inertia, Silhouette, Silhouette score diagram (Silhouette Visualizer), distortion score, also (Bayesian information criterion, Distance between Gaussian mixtures) for Gaussian mixture model.

 * I used PCA with 95 percentage of the retrieved data to transform data and fit it to each model, and then visualize it using the new axes in 2D space.

 ## Run Example
 To run and show analysis, insights, correlation, and results between any set of features of the dataset, here is a simple example of it: